paul-reese/clojure-hello-cf/README.md

 * [Download and Install Cloud Foundry CLI] ()
 * [Install Lein] (http://leiningen.org/#install "for Mac OSX")

+## Enable Clojure App for Cloud Foundry

+To enable this Clojure application to run in Cloud Foundry a Profile was created in the root directory containing this snippit
+    web: lein with-profile production trampoline run -m hello-cf.core $PORT

+## Create an Uberjar

+If you'd like to fork and make changes one would need to create an uberjar using the lein command
+    lein uberjar
+The necessary artifacts (including a standalone JAR file) will be created
+    $ ls -ltr target                                                                                                                        1 ↵
+    total 11192
+    drwxr-xr-x  3 phopper  staff      102 Jul 19 12:20 stale
+    drwxr-xr-x  5 phopper  staff      170 Jul 19 12:20 classes
+    -rw-r--r--  1 phopper  staff    56364 Jul 19 12:20 hello-cf-0.1.0-SNAPSHOT.jar
+    -rw-r--r--  1 phopper  staff  5670274 Jul 19 12:20 hello-cf-0.1.0-SNAPSHOT-standalone.jar

 ## Usage

 ### To run locally